fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 #### Exercise 12.2: Running your second container

-> Use _script_ to record what you do, save the generated file into the repository as your answer.
+> Use _script_ to record what you do, save the generated file into the repository as your answer (with name exercise12_2.txt).

 The hello-world output gave us an ambitious task to do.
 Do the following

 Step 1.
 Run an Ubuntu container with the command given by hello-world

 The step 1 will connect you straight into the container with bash.
 You will have access to all of the files and tools inside of the container.
+The following steps are run within the container:

 Step 2.
 Create directory `/usr/src/app`